jp7677/dxvk-nvapi/README.md

 ## Requirements

 This implementation uses several DXVK extension points, thus using DXVK is a requirements.
 Using Wine's D3D11 will fail.
-Initialization of NVAPI-DXVK currently fails when no NVIDIA card is exposed through DXVK.
-Please leave a note in the issue tracker if it makes sense to change this requirement since no specific NVIDIA hardware features are needed.
+Usage of NVAPI-DXVK is not restricted to NVIDIA-GPU's since no specific NVIDIA hardware features are needed.

 ## How to build